emb-ai/arspace/README.md

 </p>

 <p align="center">
+  <a href="#what-is-it"> What is arspace? &nbsp; </a> •
-  <a href="#quick-start">Quick Start</a> •
+  <a href="#quick-start"> Quick Start &nbsp; </a> •
-  <a href="#customization">Customization</a> •
+  <a href="#customization"> Customization &nbsp; </a> •
-  <a href="#deployment">Deployment</a>
+  <a href="#deployment"> Deployment </a>
 </p>

 ---

+## What is arspace?

+ARspace is a lightweight tool designed to help researchers present their work more effectively at poster sessions—without relying on tablets taped to posters or external devices.
+Instead, you can attach interactive, animated content directly to your poster images.
+Viewers simply **scan the poster with their phone** and instantly see videos or animations on top of the printed material.

-Existing augmented reality (AR) solutions often require users to download special apps, which creates friction.
-This project runs entirely in the browser using WebAR technology, making it easy to view your augmented posters by simply visiting a URL.
+The entire system runs in the browser using WebAR technology, so there is nothing to install—just open a link and start exploring:

 <p align="center">
   <img src="assets/scheme.png" alt="arspace"/>